Using Physical Therapy To Rebuild Strength

 A personal trainer could accidentally push your body past its limits because they don’t have the experience in rehabilitation that a physical therapist would.

-The exercises might even be similar, but your physical therapist has assessed if you’re ready for them before giving the suggestion.
+The exercises might even be similar, but your physical therapist can assess you to determine if you’re ready for them before giving the suggestion.

 Your physical therapist has more specific expertise, which will help you build up your strength slowly and healthily.